N6RFM/LoRA-PCB/README.md

 ![alt text](https://github.com/N6RFM/LoRA-PCB/blob/master/pix/IMG_4483.png)

 **Connections to the ESP32 WROOM device with an OLED display**

+In the case of the ESP32 WROOM, OLED design I have used the external power input, R1 (10 ohms), R2 absent, the the 7805 and filtering capacitors, D1(1N5819) and RX (33 ohms).
+The 5V pin from the ESP32 is connected to the 5V input on the lower right corner.
+A single header pin offers a convenient wire wrap connection point.
+This is also the case for the ground conenction between the devices.
+It may be that the ESP32 circuit works without an external DC supply by bypassing D1 and R3, but I have not tried this.

 Pin definition for the ESP32 interface below.
 Be sure to update any Arduino or Platformio sketches accordingly!
 | CHIP | ESP32 GPIO |